bartdebever/GD7/Portfolio/content/post/generic-asset-pack/index.md

 ### Unity Component System

 Like the name applies, the Component system that Unity uses could be used to set up communication between different components.
-The components come in as a normal C# class would do and the sender has access to all public methods and fields that the receiver has.
+The components are C# classes and methods can be called or properties read out.
 This communication could possibly go two ways, the sender calls a method on the receiver that has a return value and processes it further.

-This style of communication is often seen in such Manager classes.
-They are a thing that most Unity developers come back on when making systems that need to be given a direction.
+This style of communication is often seen in Manager classes.
+They are a thing that most Unity developers come back to when making systems that need to be given a direction.
 This could actually be compared to a real life manager, having a view over resources and dedicated them where needed.

 > At this time I unfortunately don't have a clever picture or code snippit to share.

-The upside is the build in support for this kind of system and that the developer is already used to it because of it.
+The upside is the build in support for this kind of system and that the developer is already used to it because.
 Two way communication is also easy to apply.
 Use of interfaces and abstract classes is possible.

 The downside is that this has a dependency on Unity and MonoBehaviour.
 This isn't